How Does Machine Learning Prevent OTA Fraud?

 Bookings made with stolen credit card details are often made less than 24 to 48 hours before the scheduled departure time.
 This gives the OTA and the fraud victim a limited timeframe to detect the fraud and report it.
 Research has shown that bookings made on the same day as the departure are 4.3 times more likely to be fraudulent.

 Often, even after the cancellation of these bookings, the loyalty points or reward scheme bonuses are still credited to their accounts.
-Fraudsters are then able to resell these loyalty points or use them for heavily discounted future travel purchases.
+Fraudsters are then able to resell these loyalty points or use them for heavily discounted future travel purchases

 Phishing scams are often used to gain access to either employee or customer accounts.
 Phishing occurs when people are duped into providing their account credentials or other personal details after receiving an email, text message, or sometimes even a phone call from a fraudster.

-Often victims are asked to follow a link which takes them to a webpage disguised to look like the OTA’s website or employee portal, where they are then asked to input their credentials before continuing.
+Often victims are asked to follow a link that takes them to a webpage disguised to look like the OTA’s website or employee portal, where they are then asked to input their credentials before continuing.
 This gives fraudsters automatic access to their accounts and account assets, such as loyalty points, employee and customer information, or stored credit card details.

 Considering the threat of phishing, as well as the additional threat of adversaries being able to purchase credentials in bulk from underground marketplaces – password security is significantly vulnerable to online travel fraud.
 Both the risk of attackers gaining access to employee accounts and subsequent insider information, and the threat of a customer accounts becoming compromised, are equally concerning for travel companies.